ammarhakim/gkylzero/.github/ISSUE_TEMPLATE/bug_report.md

 ## Actual Behavior:

-_Describe what actually happened, including error messages or incorrect output._
+_Describe what happened, including error messages or incorrect output._

 ## Environment:

-_Provide details of the environment where the issue occured_
+_Provide details of the environment where the issue occurred_

 - System / Cluster Name:
 - Operating System: